Inducing Riesz and orthonormal bases in $L^2$ via composition operators: Inducing Bases via Composition Operators

-\begin{remark}[Flow-Induced Frames] Another important type of complete sequences in $L^2$ is that of frames.
+We note that sequences of the form $(W_h \gamma_n)_{n=0}^\infty$ appeared in some previous studies~\cite{Saleh:PAMM23:e202200239}.
+However, these results assumed more regularity on $h$. \begin{remark}[Flow-Induced Frames] Another important type of complete sequences in $L^2$ is that of frames.
 In contrast to orthonormal and Riesz bases, expansion coefficients of frames are not necessarily unique.
 One might wonder what the precise conditions on $h$ are for the induced sequence \eqref{eq:perturbed_comp} to form a frame.
 It can be demonstrated that frames of the form $(C_h \gamma_n)_{n=0} ^\infty$ are induced precisely by non-singular mappings $h$ that are injective and such that $g_h$ is bounded away from zero almost everywhere on its support.
 Deriving a canonical dual frame for such a frame is, however, not as straightforward as in the case of Riesz bases of the form \eqref{eq:perturbed_comp}, since $h$ is not necessarily bijective. \end{remark}